Promotion (chess)

 Promotion to a queen is known as queening; promotion to any other piece is known as underpromotion.
 Promotion is almost always to a queen, as it is the most powerful piece.
 Underpromotion might be done for various reasons, such as to avoid stalemate or for tactical reasons related to the knight's unique movement pattern.
 Promotion or the threat of it often decides the result in an endgame.

 Rules

-When a pawn is promoted, it is removed from the board, and the new piece is placed on the square of promotion.
-A piece may be promoted to regardless of whether it has been captured.
+When a pawn is promoted, it is removed from the board, and the new piece is placed on the square the pawn moved to.
+Any piece may be promoted to regardless of whether it has been captured.
 Consequently, a player might have two or more queens, or three or more rooks, bishops, or knights.
 In theory, a player could have as many as nine queens, ten knights, ten bishops, or ten rooks, though these are highly improbable scenarios.

 Representation of promoted pieces

 Most chess sets come with only the 32 pieces used in the starting position.
 Some chess sets come with an extra queen of each color, but this does not accommodate the possibility of having three or more pieces of the same type.
 When multiple sets are available, promoted pieces are borrowed from other sets if required.
 Under FIDE rules, a player may stop the clocks and summon the arbiter to provide a piece for promotion.

 Under US Chess Federation rules and in casual play, an upside-down rook may designate a queen.
 However, according to FIDE arbiter guidelines, such a move is treated as a legal promotion to a rook (not an illegal move, which would incur a time penalty).